Saint Piran: St Piran's Day

-The largest St Piran's Day event is the march across the dunes to St Piran's cross which hundreds of people attend, generally dressed in black, white and gold, and carrying the Cornish Flag.
+One St Piran's Day event is the march across the dunes to St Piran's cross which hundreds of people attend, generally dressed in black, white and gold, and carrying the Cornish Flag.
 A play of the Life of St Piran, in Cornish, has been enacted since 2000 at the event.
 Daffodils are also carried and placed at the cross.
 Daffodils also feature in celebrations in Truro, most likely due to their 'gold' colour.
 Black, white and gold are colours associated with Cornwall due to St Piran's Flag (black and white), and the Duchy Shield (gold coins on black).

 In 2006 Cornish MP Dan Rogerson asked the government to make 5 March a public holiday in Cornwall to recognise celebrations for St Piran's Day.

 In 2010, a short movie about St. Piran was made and premiered at the Heartland Film Festival.